 - Leupold RX-1200i TBR/W with DNA Laser Rangefinder Mossy Oak (ultimate pick)

 - Bushnell 202442 The Truth ARC 4x20mm Bowhunting Laser Rangefinder with Clear Shot (honorable mention)

 - Nikon Prostaff 3I Rifle Range Finder (honorable mention)

-Reviewers were impressed by the clear, bright optics of this model, even when focused on objects at the further end of the RX-1000I’s range of 1000 yards.
-Users reported that readings were fast and accurate, thanks to Leupold’s DNA software.
+We’re very impressed by the clear, bright optics of this model, even when focused on objects at the further end of the RX-1200i’s range of 1000 yards.
+Readings are fast and accurate, thanks to Leupold’s DNA software.

 Probably the most appealing and unique feature, however, is the True Ballistic Range calculator of the Leupold (hence the TBR part of the name).

 The TBR feature allows users to compensate for the ballistics and trajectory for dozens of different rifle cartridges based on seven pre-loaded groups.
 This latest version adds two new ballistic group zeros at 200 and 300 yards.

 This feature also works with bows for roughly 124 yards.

 The OLED display and lithium ion battery last for quite a long time in the field, so runtime isn’t a problem in the slightest.
 The display is colored for visibility, and we’ve found that it’s very legible in all conditions.

 Even though it’s small and lightweight, the construction of this unit is rugged enough to handle any harsh environment.
 It also comes with a carrying case that you can attach to your belt.